 - In the wake of "Batman R.I.P."
 Tim's ongoing Robin Series was cancelled to be followed after a brief hiatus by Red Robin.

 - As part of DC's new editorial direction on June 2015 Red Hood and the Outlaws was spun into two different titles: Starfire and Red Hood Arsenal.
 Only the latter is a direct continuation, Starfire's book has a little to do with Red Hood and the Outlaws

 - The Pony POV Series started off as just the Discorded Ponies series, which was the point of views of characters as they're Discorded in canon (plus the Alternate Ending "Epilogue").
 Then came the Reharmonized Ponies series, which is the bulk of the series, dealing with the fallout from Discorded Ponies and soon developing its own, very extensive, world, mythology, and timeline.

 - Epilogue was eventually followed up on by the Dark World Arc, which expanded until Word of God declared it it's own series running side-by-side with the Reharmonized timeline.

 - Calvin and Hobbes: The Series is a Sequel Series to both the original strip and Swing 123 and garfieldodie's respective Calvin and Hobbes fanfic series.

 - Star Trek: The Next Generation, Star Trek: Deep Space Nine, and Star Trek: Voyager were all concurrently running sequel series to Star Trek: The Original Series.
-The prequel was Star Trek: Enterprise.
+The prequels were Star Trek: Enterprise and Star Trek: Discovery.

 - Similarly, Stargate SG-1, Stargate Atlantis, and Stargate Universe are all sequels to Stargate.